omniscale/imposm3/docs/index.rst

 Imposm3
 =======

 Imposm3 is an importer for OpenStreetMap data.
-It reads PBF files and can import the data into PostgreSQL/PostGIS databases.
+It reads PBF files and imports the data into PostgreSQL/PostGIS databases.
 It is designed to create databases that are optimized for rendering/tile/map-services.

 It is developed and supported by `Omniscale <http://omniscale.com>`_ and is released as open source under the `Apache Software License 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.
 Imposm3 is a rewrite of Imposm 2 with even better performance and support for (minutely) diff updates.